India–Indonesia relations

 Sukarno and Jawaharlal Nehru, with Indira Gandhi, Megawati Sukarnoputri and Guntur Sukarnoputra.
 The relationship between India and Indonesia is warm and cordial since the beginning.

-India and Indonesia established diplomatic relations on 16 April 1949.
+The Republic of India and the Republic of Indonesia established diplomatic relations on 16 April 1949.
 India recognized Indonesia's independence on 2 September 1946.
-Both countries are neighbours, India's Andaman and Nicobar Islands share a maritime border with Indonesia along the Andaman Sea.
+Both countries are neighbours, as India's Andaman and Nicobar Islands share a maritime border with Indonesia along the Andaman Sea.

 The Indian-Indonesian relationship stretches back for almost two millennia.
 In 1950, the first President of Indonesia, Sukarno, called upon the peoples of Indonesia and India to "intensify the cordial relations" that had existed between the two countries "for more than 1000 years" before they had been "disrupted" by colonial powers.

 India has an embassy in Jakarta and Indonesia operates an embassy in Delhi.
 India regards Indonesia as a key member of ASEAN.
 Both nations had agreed to establish a strategic partnership.
 The two countries have significant bilateral trade.

 India and Indonesia are among the largest democracies in the world.
-Both are member states of the G-20, the E7 (countries), BRICS, the Non-aligned Movement, and the United Nations.
+Both are member states of the G20, the E7 (countries), BRICS, the Non-Aligned Movement, and the United Nations.

-According to a 2013 BBC World Service Poll, 51% of Indonesians view India's influence positively, with 21% expressing a negative view.

 History

-Archaeology
+Antiquity

-South Indian origin rouletted ware at the site of Simberan, Bali has produced a carbon dating of 660 BCE (+/- 100).
-The population exchanges and intermarriages in the island of Bali between Indonesians and Indians has been archaeologically dated to second century BCE.
+South Indian-origin rouletted ware at the site of Simberan, Bali has produced a carbon dating of 660 BCE (± 100).
+The population exchanges and intermarriages in the island of Bali between Indonesians and Indians has been archaeologically dated to the second century BCE.